diba-jafarnejad/skincare-recommender-app/README.md

 # skincare-recommender-app
-A machine learning-powered web app that recommends skincare products based on your skin concerns (like acne, dryness, or sensitivity), grouped by product category (cleanser, moisturizer, etc).
+BetterSkin is a machine learning-powered web app that recommends personalized skincare products tailored to your unique skin type (dry, oily, sensitive, acne-prone, mature, or dull).
+It ranks products using a combination of ingredient intelligence and user ratings.
 ## Features
-- Ingredient-based predictions using TF-IDF + ML
+- Ingredient-based skin match using mapped function tags (e.g., hydrating, anti-aging)

+- Custom-trained logistic regression models per skin type

-- Grouped recommendations by product type
+- Ranked recommendations by relevance + rating

+- Filter by category, price range, and affordability

+- Real-time product and brand name search

-- Streamlit-powered user interface
+- Streamlit-powered UI with a girly aesthetic

 ## Tech Stack
-- Python, Pandas, Scikit-learn, Streamlit, TF-IDF, Multilabel Classification
+- Python, Pandas, NumPy

+- Scikit-learn (Logistic Regression, Scaling)

+- Streamlit for frontend interface

+- Google Colab and VS Code for development

+- Custom Feature Engineering: ingredient parsing, function tag matching, relevance scoring

 ## Datasets
 This project uses and references the following skincare and beauty datasets: